KELASU/PalindromeTAA1/README.md

 # Palindrome TA Assignment 1
-## Using Stack to find if a word is a palindrom
+## Using Stack to find if a String is a palindrom or not